Amet13/ODYSSEY/README.md

 ### 🎓 Educational Purpose

-This application demonstrates modern macOS development techniques including SwiftUI & AppKit integration, WebKit automation, menu bar applications, and secure credential management.
+This application shows how modern Mac apps can automate everyday tasks while staying secure and user-friendly.

 ### 🛡️ Responsible Usage